 Also in true crime, I listened to a few episodes of Australian True Crime with Emily Webb and Meshel Laurie.
 I thought the episodes “33 Reasons I have PTSD ” with former police officer Narelle Fraser and the one featuring former Victorian Police Homicide Detective Ron Iddles were both excellent.

 I also turned to the Brits and listened to BBC’s Beyond Reasonable Doubt, a 7 part series into the death of Kathleen Peterson for which her husband – a novelist and local columnist – was subsequently charged.
 This case gained great notoriety and became the subject of great media interest and a French documentary, as the trial took place.
 It was in a similar vein to SERIAL but the episodes are shorter and I thought there was a lot of unnecessary re-capping and summarising at the start and end of the episodes.
 It was also on the sensationalist side which I didn’t love.

 To mix things up, I listened to some Conversations with Richard Fidler.
 I particularly enjoyed his excellent interviews with Mia Freedman, historian Sheila Fitzpatrick and forensic psychologist Tim Watson-Munroe and the one about mercenaries and private armies.
 Fascinating stuff.

 I also laughed as I listened to the latest episodes from Chat 10 Look 3.
-In fact it was Annabel Crabb put me on to TRACE podcast.
+It was Annabel Crabb who put me on to TRACE podcast.

 I also listened to a couple of No Filter episodes – the Nikki Gemmell interview I mentioned above, which I’d highly recommend, and another where Mia Freedman was interviewed by Leigh Sales.